 Toyota enters into interest rate swap agreements and cross currency interest rate swap agreements to convert its fixed-rate debt to variable-rate functional currency debt.
 A portion of the derivative instruments are entered into to hedge interest rate risk from an economic perspective and are not designated as a hedge of specific assets or liabilities on Toyota's consolidated balance sheet and accordingly, unrealized gains or losses related to derivatives that are not designated as a hedge are recognized currently in operations.
-See discussion in "Critical Accounting Estimates - Derivatives and Other Contracts at Fair Value" and "Quantitative and Qualitative Disclosures about Market Risk" and notes 20 and 26 to the consolidated financial statements.
+See discussion in "Critical Accounting Estimates - Derivatives and Other Contracts at Fair Value" and "Quantitative and Qualitative Disclosures about Market Risk" and notes 21 and 27 to the consolidated financial statements.

 The fluctuations in funding costs can affect the profitability of Toyota's financial services operations.
 Funding costs are affected by a number of factors, some of which are not in Toyota's control.
 These factors include general economic conditions, prevailing interest rates and Toyota's financial strength.
-Funding costs decreased during fiscal 2014 and 2015, mainly as a result of lower interest rates.
+Funding costs decreased during fiscal 2015 and 2016, mainly as a result of lower interest rates.

 Toyota launched its credit card business in Japan in April 2001.
-As of March 31, 2014, Toyota had 12.7 million cardholders, an increase of 0.9 million cardholders compared with March 31, 2013.
 As of March 31, 2015, Toyota had 13.5 million cardholders, an increase of 0.8 million cardholders compared with March 31, 2014.
-Credit card receivables as of March 31, 2014 increased by ¥42.8 billion from March 31, 2013 to ¥380.9 billion.
-Credit card receivables as of March 31, 2015 was nearly equal to as of March 31, 2014 to ¥380.9 billion.
+As of March 31, 2016, Toyota had 14.3 million cardholders, an increase of 0.8 million cardholders compared with March 31, 2015.
+Credit card receivables as of March 31, 2015 was ¥380.9 billion nearly equal to March 31, 2014, and that as of March 31, 2016 increased by ¥2.7 billion from March 31, 2015 to ¥383.6 billion.